-- conduct each evaluation with or without the presence of the aide being evaluated. - (iii) Verification: Retain a record of the initial evaluation and each subsequent evaluation that includes all the following: - (a) Consumer's name. - (b) Supervisor's name. - (c) Evaluation date. - (d) Whether the evaluation occurred in person or through a telecommunications medium. - (e) An identifier unique to the the consumer or the consumer's caregiver (when an in-person evaluation).
+- (ii) Subsequent: Visit each consumer in person at the consumer's home at least once every ninety-three days after the aide's initial episode of service with the consumer to evaluate compliance with the activity plan, the consumer's satisfaction, and the aide's performance.
+The aide supervisor may conduct each visit with or without the presence of the aide being evaluated.
+During a state of emergency declared by the governor, the aide supervisor may conduct the visit by telephone, video conference, or in person at the consumer's home. - (iii) Verification: retain a record of the initial evaluation and each subsequent evaluation that includes all the following: - (a) Consumer's name. - (b) Supervisor's name. - (c) Evaluation date. - (d) Whether the evaluation occurred in person or through a telecommunications medium. - (e) An identifier unique to the the consumer or the consumer's earegiver (when an in-person evaluation).
 The unique identifier serves as an attestation that the aide supervisor developed an activity plan with the consumer or made a subsequent in-person evaluation.
-The unique identifier may include a handwritten or electronic signature or initials, a fingerprint, a mark, a stamp, a password, a bard code, or a swipe card. - (f) Supervisor's signature.
+The unique identifier may include a handwritten or electronic signature or initials, a fingerprint, a mark, a stamp, a password, a bard code, or a swipe eard. - (f) Supervisor's signature. - (iii) Verification: Retain a record of the initial visit and each subsequent visit that includes the date of the visit; whether the visit occurred by telephone, video conference, or in person at the consumer's home; the aide supervisor's name and signature; the consumer's name; and a unique identifier of the consumer or the consumer's caregiver.
+During a state of emergency declared by the governor, the provider may verify that the aide supervisor provided the initial visit or subsequent visits without collecting a unique identifier of the consumer or the consumer's caregiver.